jmfrancklab/pyspecdata/conda_upgrade.md

 build` (which calls the compilers) and `python setup.py develop` (which will then complete the process).

-Alos, if you have previously built an old version of pySpecData and building gives syntax errors, you may need to remove the pySpecData/build directory
+Also, if you have previously built an old version of pySpecData and building gives syntax errors, you may need to remove the ``pySpecData/build`` directory

 ## create a python 2 environment, and install basic tools